hybridindie/spree_sunspot_search/README.md

 Customise the Facets Shown
 --------------------------

-create and initializer and specify you Product Properties and Product Options as an array
+Edit the initializer and specify you Product Properties, Product Options, and Price Ranges as an array

 supposing you have model manufacturer and gender as addition properties you would add the following to the initializer